Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 First up is the cherry blossoms that bloom at the end of March such as the weeping cherry of Hozen Temple;

 The stand alone sakura tree Iwada sakura also blooms end of March and early April.
-This tree is lit up at night from March 24th to April 8th from dusk until 9 pm;
+This tree is lit up at night from the end of March to early April (2019 dates not yet fixed) from dusk until 9 pm;

 EARLY APRIL CHERRY BLOSSOMS